longbytes/Interview-Answers/README.md

 * Relationships Between Tables: Foreign keys enable the creation of relationships between tables (or relations).
 They can be used to establish various types of data relationships, such as one-to-one, one-to-many, and many-to-many relationships.
 * Data Consistency: By enforcing relationships between tables, foreign keys ensure consistency and accuracy of the data within the database.
 * Query Versatility: They allow you to perform complex queries and obtain meaningful results by joining tables on the foreign key.

+## Data Engineering Interview Questions & Answers
+### What is data mesh?
+Data Mesh is a paradigm that decentralizes data ownership, transformation, and delivery.
+It seeks to remove data processing bottlenecks, allowing component-specific teams to produce and manage their datasets.
+Traditionally, data is treated as a secondary "by-product" and processed by a centralized team.
+However, this approach can lead to inefficiencies, as these central teams may lack the domain-specific knowledge held by dedicated development teams.
+Data Mesh aims to address these challenges by distributing data responsibilities more broadly. *(Jacek Majchrzak et al. (2022).
+Data Mesh in Action.
+Manning.
+Chapter 1)*

+### How does a data mesh approach differ from traditional centralized data architectures, and what are its main advantages for large-scale organizations?
+A data mesh approach differs from traditional centralized data architectures by decentralizing data ownership, transformation, and delivery.
+While traditional methods treat data as a secondary "by-product" processed by a central team, Data Mesh allows component-specific teams to produce and manage their datasets directly.

+The main advantages for large-scale organizations include:
+* Efficiency: By distributing data responsibilities, bottlenecks in the data value stream are reduced.
+* Domain-specific knowledge: Component-specific teams have a deeper understanding of their domain, leading to more accurate and meaningful data transformations and insights.
+* Scalability: By avoiding centralization, organizations can scale their data operations more easily, catering to multiple domains without overloading a single centralized team.

+*(Jacek Majchrzak et al. (2022).
+Data Mesh in Action.
+Manning.
+Chapter 1)*